Iceberg Rust

 Git tag for the release:

-The VOTE will be open for at least 72 hours and until the necessary
+This vote will be open for at least 72 hours and will remain open until the required number of votes is reached.

-To learn more about Apache Iceberg, please see https://rust.iceberg.apache.org/
+To learn more about Apache Iceberg, please visit:

 Checklist for reference: